 To those who have never been to an Irish wake, these events appear jubilant and profoundly sad simultaneously.
-This culture of both morning and merrymaking has survived to modern times.
+This culture of both mourning and merrymaking has survived to modern times.
 The Irish have a unique perspective on death that reveals itself in their wake tradition.

 Jump ahead these sections:

 - What’s the Difference Between a Traditional Irish Wake and a Modern Irish Wake?

 - What Do You Say at an Irish Wake?

 - What Should You Bring to an Irish Wake?

 - What Should You Wear to an Irish Wake?